gitfrid/CzechFOI-DRATE-OPENSCI/README.md

 -  [AC) hernan style tte pooled logistic rmst.py](https://github.com/gitfrid/CzechFOI-DRATE-OPENSCI/blob/main/Py%20Scripts/AC%29%20hernan%20style%20tte%20pooled%20logistic%20rmst.py)
    Classic single-time-zero target trial emulation using pooled logistic regression for RMST estimation.
-   (Hernán style) **except covariates are not used by design**
+   <br>(Hernán style) **except covariates are not used by design**

    Imagine we pick **one single day** at the beginning as the starting point for everyone.

-   We ask:
-   "If everyone had started their first vaccine dose on that one day (versus nobody ever getting vaccinated), how much longer would people have lived on average?"
+   We ask:"If everyone had started their first vaccine dose on that one day (versus nobody ever getting vaccinated), how much longer would people have lived on average?"

    → This is the classic, straightforward way to do this kind of analysis.

 - [AC) hernan_style_poold_logistics_RMST.py](https://github.com/gitfrid/CzechFOI-DRATE-OPENSCI/blob/main/Py%20Scripts/AC%29%20hernan_style_pooled_logistics_RMST.py)
-  Causal model based RMST analysis using pooled logistic regression (Hernán style)  **Contains flaws replaced by AC) hernan style sequential trial tte pooled logistic rmst.py above!**
+  Causal model based RMST analysis using pooled logistic regression (Hernán style)
+  <br>**Contains flaws replaced by AC) hernan style sequential trial tte pooled logistic rmst.py above!**

   Estimates the causal effect of vaccination on survival by asking the Hypothetical counterfactual question:
   What would the average survival time have been if everyone in the study population had been vaccinated versus if no one had been vaccinated?